"State of Change" - Climate Change in AK's National Parks

 An Inuit proverb tells us, "We borrow the earth from our children."
 That's a challenging legacy for a state in the midst of change.
 This guide is part of an on-going conversation with people who visit and work around our national parks.
 It will help illustrate what we're doing about changing climate.
 You will find facts about the science, visible evidence you can see, examples of how parks are making a difference, and things you can do to make a difference too.
 We hope you'll join this dialogue and help us better understand and take action to preserve these parks that we've borrowed from our children.

-Here's a link to the electronic version of this new Visitor Guide:
+Here's a link to the PDF version of this Climate Change Visitor Guide:

 General inquiries and feedback about this visitor guide may be emailed to AKR State of Change Team.